Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Comparison between simulations and analytical calculations of the matter bispectrum

 \section{Comparison between simulations and analytical calculations of the matter bispectrum}

 To confirm the suitability of the perturbation theory-based formula from \citet{gil2012improved} for our purposes, Fig.~\ref{fig:BScomp} compares it with our matter bispectrum measurements at $z=1$ from the IllustrisTNG300-1 simulations.
-Also shown are more accurate analytical estimates using Bihalofit \citep{takahashi2020fitting} and tree-level perturbation theory bispectra \citep{bernardeau2002large}.
+Also shown are more recent analytical estimates using Bihalofit \citep{takahashi2020fitting} as well as tree-level perturbation theory bispectra \citep{bernardeau2002large}.
 We show results for equilateral triangles and for isosceles triangles with sides in the ratio 2:2:1.
 All the separate results for the non-linear bispectrum are consistent at the scales which we are interested in, with the simulation measurements and analytical estimates from \citet{gil2012improved} only diverging significantly for $k \gtrsim 3 h \, \mathrm{Mpc}^{-1}$.